cjsrxzdyzds/GWU-AI-Brackets-2024/README.md

 Contributions to the project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Dataset

-The model is trained on data from the `MRegularSeasonCompactResults.csv` file, which contains historical game results.
-The data is preprocessed to create team pairings and calculate the score difference for each game.

 ## Model Architecture